Online Help in the CLI

 To display all possible command or option completions, type the partial command followed immediately by a question mark.

-To complete a command or option that you have partially typed, press Tab or the Spacebar.
+To complete a command or option that you have partially typed, press Tab or Space.
 If the partially typed letters begin a string that uniquely identifies a command, the complete command name appears.
 Otherwise, a prompt indicates that you have entered an ambiguous command, and the possible completions are displayed.

 Command completion also applies to other strings, such as filenames, interface names, and usernames.
 To display all possible values, type a partial string followed immediately by a question mark.
 To complete a string, press Tab.